Couapy/Toi/README.md

 # Toi blog

-Toi blog is a web app allows you to create easily a blog.
+Toi blog is a web app which allows you to create easily a blog.

 The system provide: